 Exposure to community violence, either as victims or witnesses, is a widespread and persistent problem in many of America’s urban cities.
 In the U.S., the number of adolescents murdered each year can fill a high school of almost 6,000 students.
 As alarming as these figures are, the frequency of non-fatal adolescent injuries is at least 120 times that of youth murders, and it is estimated that more than 1.2 million crimes against adolescents go unreported yearly.
 Exposure to community violence has been linked to mental health problems, poor academic performance, involvement with risky peer networks, and more recently, as Professor Voisin’s work has documented, engaging in unsafe sex which increases the chances of contracting HIV.
 Collectively, these are problems which disproportionately affect African American and Latino youths.
 According to research by Voisin, studies on the impact of community violence have been generally artificially compartmentalized to examine discipline-specific outcomes (e.g., mental health, education performance, delinquency, and more recently risky sex) and have not adequately considered the interrelationships among these various domains which represent a major focus of Voisin’s scholarship.
 Through engaged research, teaching, service, and training, Voisin is committed to illuminating the broad impact of community violence on the developmental trajectories of young persons.

-His most recent U.S.-based study (2012-2015) is entitled “Network Support Engagement in HIV Care for Younger Black Men” is funded by the National Institute of Mental Health.
+His most recent U.S.-based studies are entitled "Factors that Mediate and Moderate the Relationship between Exposure to Community Violence and Youth Multiple Problem Behaviors" and “Network Support Engagement in HIV Care for Younger Black Men” which are funded by Institutional funds and the National Institute of Mental Health, respectively.
 A second focus of his research is on the role of culture and gender in sexual decision making, and on global HIV prevention and intervention.
 He has conducted and corroborated on international studies in the Caribbean and South Africa.
-Currently, he has partnered with international collaborators and is developing a study which examines the impact of partner violence on the sexual behaviors of married and unmarried female college students in Egypt, a critical problem for which there is little empirical research.
 Professor Voisin is Principal Investigator of the STI/HIV Intervention Network (SHINE) at SSA, which was developed to conduct innovative multidisciplinary problem-solving research to reduce the disproportionate impact of STIs and HIV on vulnerable populations.
+He is currently writing a book entitled America the Beautiful and Violent: Youth and communities coping with exposure to community violence.
+Columbia University Press.

 A central focus of Voisin’s scholarship is examining the impact of community violence on a wide range of problem behaviors and impact of gender on risk and protective youth trajectories.
 His research demonstrates that the problems of community violence exposure are correlated with youth mental health problems, school failure, negative peer networks, and high rates of HIV-related risk behaviors, which are interconnected outcomes in the lives of adolescents, particularly those who live in urban communities.

-Professor Voisin has published numerous peer-reviewed studies, with publications in accepted in such journals as AIDS, AIDS Education and Prevention, the American Journal of Orthopsychiatry, the American Journal of Public Health, Children and Youth Services Review, the Journal of Adolescent Health, and the Journal of Health Psychology.
+Professor Voisin has authored more than 100 peer reviewed publications in such journals as AIDS, AIDS Care, AIDS and Behavior, AIDS Education and Prevention, the American Journal of Orthopsychiatry, the American Journal of Public Health, Behavioral Medicine, Children and Youth Services Review, Journal of Epidemiology & Community Health, Journal of Adolescence, among others.
 Due to his expertise on adolescent sexuality, trauma exposure, and international HIV prevention, he is highly sought after as a peer reviewer and has reviewed articles for various academic journals across many disciplines.
+His scholarship is recognized as being one of highest cited among Black scholars in top Schools of Social Work.

 His expertise and research findings have been frequently cited by numerous members of the international, national, and local media such as Al Jazeera Television, BBC World News Radio, India Times, the Sunday Business Post (Irish newspaper) Svenska Dagbladet (a leading Swedish national daily), the Associated Press, CNN’s Anderson Cooper 360, National Public Radio, The Powers Report, the Washington Times, Southern California Public Radio, Chicago Public Radio, the Chicago Sun-Times, Chicago Public Television, the Chicago Tribune, CBS Chicago, FOX News Chicago, CLTV, and numerous news blogs.